nymtech/docs/content/quickstart/send-some-packets.md

 In my example, everything before the `@`, i.e. **71od3ZAupdCdxeFNg8sdonqfZTnZZy1E86WYKEjxD4kj** is the public key of our Nym identity.

 Everything after the `@`, i.e. **FWYoUrnKuXryysptnCZgUYRTauHq4FnEFu2QGn5LZWbm** is the public key of a Nym gateway where messages will be received for this identity.

+## Sending mixnet messages using JavaScript and WebAssembly

 The simplest demo: send a packet through the mixnet to yourself.
 Copy the entire contents of the *Sender* field into the *Recipient* field.
 Then press the *Send* button.